kalniei/wl-docs/docs/user/staff-members.md

 At this moment no matter what we always `status: active`.

 I guess backend is switching between `status: active | inactive` based on **active** field.
-We should cocider changing it.
+We should consider changing it.
 ## Staff Members Table

 Paginated list of all staff members.